 BACKGROUND Measles is an acute and highly contagious viral disease capable of producing epidemics.
 Measles is more common in winter and spring and is one of the most readily transmitted communicable diseases.
 Permanent immunity is acquired after contracting the disease.

 REPORTABLE Report within 24 hours to county or state health department.

 INFECTIOUS AGENT(S) Measles virus, a member of the genus Morbillivirus.

 MODE OF TRANSMISSION Measles is spread by direct contact with nasal or throat secretions of infected people or, less frequently, by airborne transmission.

 OCCURRENCE Worldwide; any age group.
 Generally, pre-school children, adolescents, young adults and inadequately immunized individuals comprise the majority of measles cases in the United States.

 SYMPTOMS Measles symptoms generally appear in two stages.
 In the first stage, the individual may have a runny nose, cough and a slight fever.
 The eyes may become reddened and sensitive to light while the fever consistently rises each day.
 The second stage begins on the third to seventh day, consisting of a temperature of 103-105°F and a red blotchy rash lasting four to seven days.
 The rash usually begins on the face and then spreads over the entire body.
 Koplik spots (little white spots) may also appear on the gums and inside of the cheeks.
-INCUBATION PERIOD 8 to 13 days.

 CONTAGIOUS PERIOD 5 days prior to and 4 days after rash onset.

 EXCLUSION At least 4 days after rash appears.

-PREVENTION / CONTROL MEASURES Maintaining the highest level of immunizations against measles is the best preventive measure.
-Two doses of measles vaccine are required.
+• Maintaining the highest level of immunizations against measles is the best preventive measure.

+• Two doses of measles vaccine are required.
 The first dose should be given as measles, mumps, rubella (MMR) at age 12 months and the second MMR must be given between ages 4-6 (prior to entering kindergarten).

-POSSIBLE COMPLICATIONS Pneumonia occurs in up to 6 percent of reported cases and accounts for 60 percent of deaths attributed to measles.
+POSSIBLE COMPLICATIONS Pneumonia occurs in up to 6 percent of reported cases and accounts for

+60 percent of deaths attributed to measles.
 Encephalitis (inflammation of the brain) may also occur.
 Other complications include middle ear infections and convulsions.
 Measles is more severe in infants and adults.

+SPECIAL WARNINGS

-SPECIAL WARNINGS Measles introduced into refugee populations has disaster implications with high fatality rates.
+Measles introduced into refugee populations has disaster implications with high fatality rates.

 VACCINE AVAILABILITY Readily available.
 See Prevention/Control Measures.

-Contact Alabama Department of Public Health, or physician with any related questions